Geography

 Credits 3.0

 Examines the sub-regions of Appalachia, with emphasis on the settlement, economic, environmental, and cultural histories of southern Appalachia.
 Modern issues are examined, including environmental and social justice, cultural shifts, education, and the economy.
 Prerequisite: Successful completion of ENGL 102 or its equivalent.
-Fall (even years).
+As needed.

 GEOG-496: Independent Study